Stopping the Wrong Channel Before It Shipped

 The Problem

-The appeal was obvious: familiar UX, no new app surface, and natural-language interaction powered by AI.
+The appeal was clear: familiar UX, no new app surface, and natural-language interaction powered by AI.

 The risks were not.

-Global reach, protocol fragmentation, vendor lock-in, security, delivery guarantees, and enterprise compliance all posed structural constraints that intuition alone could not resolve.
+Global reach, protocol fragmentation, vendor lock-in, security, delivery guarantees, and enterprise compliance all presented structural constraints that intuition alone couldn't resolve.

 My Approach